 Tutorial: How to Create Sublimation Keychains and Luggage Tags

 - Order some supplies.
 Pick up some blank Unisub keychains or luggage tags.
-Unisub is the manufacturer and doesn’t sell direct to the public, however, you can pick up sublimation keychains from my friends at Coastal Business Supplies through this link.
-There’s a ton to choose from including an anchor, martini glass, awareness ribbon, circle, square, heart, football, and many more.
+Unisub is the manufacturer and doesn’t sell direct to the public, however, you can pick up sublimation keychains at this link.
 If you are looking for luggage tags, head to this link.

 - Grab the templates.
 Unisub offers templates for all the products they manufacture.
 I have a tutorial showing how to use the templates with Silhouette Studio in this blog post.